Outlook to the 2012 season - doing the first repairs 2012

 I had the impression that the rod was easier to move after application.
 I also put some gasket sealant around the vacuum inlets, just to make sure that there is no leak anywhere.

 So I installed the old unit once again and it still did not work properly - but it worked fine if I only installed one vacuum line at a time.
-Suddenly this rang a bell.
+Suddenly it rang a bell.
 There are some T-connectors which also act as a valve going to each actuator.
 They do vent the system on one side when the doors are operated.

 I cleaned the connector valve and reinstalled one hose going there and suddenly everything was back in working order!
 It now works like it should again!